getcft/aws-encrypted-rds-cf-template/README.md

 ## Test:

-* SSH with your ec2 keypair into the bastion host
+* SSH with your EC2 keypair you selected when executing the CloudFormation template into the EC2 bastion host
 * sudo yum install mysql
-* At the command prompt: mysql -u dbuser -p -h (put your RDS endpoint here available in the AWS console)
+* At the command prompt: mysql -u dbuser -p -h (put your RDS endpoint here available in the AWS RDS console)
 * When prompted for password use: Passw0rd!
 * You should now be connected to your RDS MySQL instance